isomerpages/moe-jpjc/_jpjc-experience/Total Curriculum Framework.md

 The college believes in the importance of values-driven education to bring about the desired outcomes of education, so as to enable our students to thrive as concerned and active citizens of the nation and the global community.
 </p>
 <p align= justify>
-We encourage our students to have the **integrity** and moral courage to stand up for what is right.
+	We encourage our students to have the <strong>integrity</strong> and moral courage to stand up for what is right.
 The integrity of every student is essential to building trust and developing constructive relationships with others.
 </p>
 <p align=justify>
-We commit to developing students and leaders who have a strong sense of **responsibility** and duty to self, family and community.
+We commit to developing students and leaders who have a strong sense of <strong>responsibility</strong> and duty to self, family and community.
 They put in their best effort in whatever they do.
 </p>
 <p align= justify>
-We instill the quality of **respect** in our students by developing their positive self-worth while valuing the beliefs and contributions of others.
+We instill the quality of <strong>respect</strong> in our students by developing their positive self-worth while valuing the beliefs and contributions of others.
 </p>
 <p align=justify>
-We strengthen our students’ **resilience** to navigate adversity and inculcate the belief that overcoming setbacks enables them to achieve their goals.
+	We strengthen our students’ <strong>resilience</strong> to navigate adversity and inculcate the belief that overcoming setbacks enables them to achieve their goals.
 </p>
 <p align=justify>
-We cultivate our students’ **compassion** to show care and concern for as well as to be sensitive to the needs of others, so that they reach out to lend a hand to those in need.
+	We cultivate our students’ <strong>compassion</strong> to show care and concern for as well as to be sensitive to the needs of others, so that they reach out to lend a hand to those in need.
 </p>

 #### **C. Enablers**